Small Business Codes and Processes

 Next steps for the project involve the drafting of ordinances based on the guidance of the Planning Commission and City Council.
 City staff will post draft ordinances on the project page as soon as they are available for review.

-A public hearing has been scheduled to formally consider the Phase I ordinance.
-The public hearing at Planning Commission will be held on May 8, 2025 and an additional hearing is anticipated to be held at City Council on June 2, 2025. the Phase I Ordinance includes changes to standards related to exterior building materials, odor mitigation, rooftop equipment screening, and off-street parking.
+Public hearings were held to formally consider the Phase I Ordinance.
+The Phase I Ordinance included changes to standards related to exterior building materials, odor mitigation, rooftop equipment screening, and off-street parking.
 The Phase I Ordinance and associated staff report is attached in the project documents tab on the right side of the project page.
+The Phase I Ordinance was adopted by City Council on June 2, 2025.

 Decision Statement: To support small business development in Bloomington by identifying and evaluating barriers to small business creation and operation, and exploring pathways to lower these barriers, while also improving upon education to the business community on city code standards and approval procedures.